Guide To Camping on BLM Land + How to Camp for Free

 BLM Camping Rules

-To explain, you can access the camping locations off dirt or gravel roads and trails.
+You can access the camping locations off dirt or gravel roads and trails.

 If it doesn’t look like someone else camped there, don’t make a new disturbance (going back to the backcountry rules earlier).